aws-observability/terraform-aws-observability-accelerator/modules/eks-monitoring/patterns/istio/README.md

-# Java patterns module
+# Istio patterns module

-Provides monitoring for Java based workloads with the following resources:
+Provides monitoring for Istio based workloads with the following resources:

 - AWS Managed Grafana Dashboard and data source
 - Alerts and recording rules with AWS Managed Service for Prometheus